 ETS1.
 Engineering Design

 4.3-5-ETS1-3.
-Plan and carry out tests of one or more elements of a model or prototype in which variables are controlled and failure points are considered to identify which elements need to be improved.
+Plan and carry out tests of one or more design features of a given model or prototype in which variables are controlled and failure points are considered to identify which features need to be improved.
 Apply the results of tests to redesign a model or prototype.*

+Clarification Statement:

+Examples of design features can include materials, size, shape, and weight.

 4.3-5-ETS1-5(MA).
-Evaluate relevant design features that must be considered in building a model or prototype of a solution to a given design problem.* Clarification Statement:
+Evaluate relevant design features that must be considered in building a model or prototype of a solution to a given design problem.*

-Examples of design features can include size, shape, and weig

 [Note: 3-5-ETS1-1, 3-5-ETS1-2, and 3-5-ETS1-4(MA) are found in Grade 3.]

-4.3-5-ETS3-1(MA).
-Recognize that technology is any modification of the natural or designed world done to fulfill human needs or wants.
-Use informational text to provide examples of modifications that are improvements to existing technologies and that are development of new technologies.*

-4.3-5-ETS3-2(MA).
-Describe that technological products or devices are made up of parts.
-Use sketches or drawings to show how each part of a product or device relates to other parts in the product or device.*

 Grade 5